laosrb/Project_01/README.md

 # Project_01
 Mobile App Development Project 1 (Ryan B, Tiffani S.)

 ## Proposed Group Members:
 <ins>**Members**</ins>
 - [X] Ryan Bouapheng & Tiffani Singleton

+## Core Criteria:
+### Functionality
+All features work perfectly, no bugs, smooth user experience
+### User Interface (UI)
+Highly intuitive, visually appealing, and consistent.
+Font choice, size, and color are harmonious and enhance readability.
+Layout and typography are well-structured
+### Performance
+App performs smoothly with no lag or crashes
+### Documentation
+Documentation is thorough, covering all features and functions in detail.
+All sections are well-organized and complete
+### Feature Implementation
+All required features are fully implemented and work exactly as specified.
+Features interact smoothly, with no errors or unexpected behavior

 ## Project summary:
 <ins>**Habit Tracker App**</ins>